 Jack the Ripper-Walks

-Also provides walks in Smithfield, Spitalfields, Fleet St – the Temple and Wapping and other events such as lectures, meet and greets and public appearances by Jack the Ripper and his Lady.
-Please contact via 07949 588840 or email@example.com for details
+Apart from Jack the Ripper Tours and Sweeney Todd we also provide walks in Smithfield, Spitalfields, Fleet St – the Temple and Wapping and other events such as lectures, meet and greets and public appearances by Jack the Ripper and his Lady.
+Please contact via 07949 588840 or our contact page page for further information

 Come to Smithfield an area full of tales of monastic knights, the crusades, plague, rebels and executions.
 In the 14th and 17th centuries London was devastated by plague, many victims of the first outbreak were buried here in Smithfield and just along the street the Great Fire of London blew out, a fire that no doubt helped stop the second plague!

 On the north side of Smithfield lies our wholesale meat market and what an apt place for it to be for in the 15th-16th centuries this was a place of execution!
 Hear the tales of these unfortunate victims including “Braveheart ” William Wallace and the leader of the peasants revolt, Wat Tyler!

 Here at Smithfield many were burnt at the stake for their religious convictions!
 See St Batholomew’s Church featured in many films dating back to 12th century, hear about the ghost who haunts the churchyard!
 Want to find out more about us?